zdravkov/kendo-docs/api/javascript/data/datasource.md

 The optional function which is executed when the remote request is finished.
 The function context (available via the `this` keyword) will be set to the data source instance.

+#### Returns

+`Promise` A promise that will be resolved when the data has been loaded, or rejected if an HTTP error occurs.

 #### Example - read data from a remote data source

     <script>